 If revenue is stable but the original advance was priced before you had a track record, a refinance can replace it with new, more favorable terms.
 We've moved clients from a 1.45 factor down to a 1.25 factor — tens of thousands saved on the same balance.

-💡 Acting early gives you the most options: The earlier you call, the more lenders are willing to flex.
+💡 Acting early gives you the most options: The earlier you call, the more funders are willing to flex.
 There are still real options at every stage, but the easiest wins come from calling before the daily payment starts hurting.

 How The Broker Shop Helps — Free